livingdocsIO/documentation/README.md

 # Livingdocs documentation

-This is the technical documentation for the Livingdocs CMS.
-We address 3 larger audiences here:
+This is the technical documentation for the "Livingdocs CMS - Enterprise Edition".
+As a starting point we recommend the Evaluation Guide and then moving on from there.
-- designers
-- integrators
-- core developers

-## Livingdocs as a service

-You can use our hosted Livingdocs at [edit.livingdocs.io](http://edit.livingdocs.io) and do your integration using our API.
-This is a headless CMS approach.
-You can get started immediately by just creating an account on livingdocs.io
-Refer to our [API documentation](https://edit.livingdocs.io/public-api.html#/public-api.html) for more information on the available endpoints.
+Make sure that you have the Livingdocs Boilerplate projects cloned locally as the documentation referes to them in many places

-Most of this documentation assumes that you integrate Livingdocs on-premises or have otherwise access to the source code.
+Note: Enterprise means you have access to our source code.
+If you are a service customer, refer to our [Service Documentation](https://upfrontio.gitbook.io/livingdocs-service/).

-## Livingdocs on-premises
+## Installation

 If you use Livingdocs as an on-premises software you will have access to the (private) boilerplates projects and/or an .npmrc file with access to our core repositories (Note: this requires at least signing an evaluation contract, if you haven't done so already contact us at contact@livingdocs.io).
 To start an evaluation you can go through [our evaluation guide](walkthroughs/getting_started.md).

 To get a devops environment, refer to our [devops section](setup-and-deployment/self-hosting.md).

 # Feedback
 Please let us know about gaps or errors in our documentation at [documentation@livingdocs.io](mailto: documentation@livingdocs.io) or do a pull request on https://github.com/livingdocsIO/livingdocs the source for our documentation.